Cloakfusion/docs/source/index.md

 # Vhost

-> To authorize, use this code:
+> To get vhost information, use this code:

 ```python